Marina Kantarovich Rodríguez, LICSW she/her

 Marina has lived in Chile and is multilingual in Spanish, Russian and English—global immigration justice is a central focus of Marina’s clinical and political work.
 Marina works with children, families and adults.
 When she is not at work, she can often be found running after her 3-year-old, reading therapy books, or watching Spanish-language soap operas.

 Marina is not currently accepting new clients.
-She offers individual and family therapy with adults and teens and accepts the following insurances: Optum, BCBS, Tufts public and private plans, MBHP as well as private pay.
+She offers individual and family therapy with adults and teens and accepts the following insurances: Optum (public and commercial), Blue Cross Blue Shield, Tufts (public and commercial), MBHP, Carelon, and private pay.

 Brittany Mendez, LCSW she/her

 Brittany is not currently accepting new clients.
-She offers individual therapy for adults and at this time is accepting private pay, Tufts Public, and MBHP plans.
+She offers individual therapy for adults.
+She accepts Optum (public), Blue Cross Blue Shield, Tufts (public), MBHP, Carelon, and private pay.

 Alex W. Rodríguez, PhD he/him